hainayanda/Impose/README.md

 Imposer.impose(for: FurthestToDependency.self, FurthestToDependency())
 ```

-and you try to inject `Dependency` protocol which Imposer already have three candidate for that, by default Imposer will return `NearestToDependency` since its the nearest one to `Dependency`:
+and you try to inject `Dependency` protocol which Imposer already have three candidates for that, by default Imposer will return `NearestToDependency` since its the nearest one to `Dependency`:

 ```swift
 class MyClass {